j-liu17/website-/content/projects.md

 ## Projects

-Here are some projects I have been working on!
+Here are some projects I have been working on in my SDS348 class!
 Enjoy :)

 - [Project 1](/Project1/)